febinbellamy/CodeHub/.github/SECURITY.md

 We are committed to acknowledging your report within 48 hours and, if necessary, will collaborate with you to verify and resolve the vulnerability promptly.

 To protect our users, we ask that you do not publicly disclose the issue until we have had an opportunity to address it.
-We will work to resolve reported vulnerabilities as quickly as possible and, when appropriate, will acknowledge your contribution in our changelog or security updates.
+We will work to resolve reported vulnerabilities as quickly as possible and will make every effort to acknowledge your contributions in our changelog or security updates.